salverde/clip-on/README.md

 ## License

-Clipon is Copyright © 2017 Bowtie Inc.
+Clipon is Copyright © 2018 Bowtie Inc.
 It is free software,
 and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: LICENSE

 ## Attribution

-Clipon wouldn't look as stylish without the support of [Suspenders](https://github.com/thoughtbot/suspenders) worn by [thoughbot](http://thoughbot.com).
+Clipon wouldn't exist without the stylish looks of [Suspenders](https://github.com/thoughtbot/suspenders)

 ## About Bowtie Agency

 [![bowtie][bowtie-logo]][bowtie]

-Clip-on is maintained and funded by Seedworthy, inc. The names and logos for Bowtie are trademarks of Seedworthy, inc.
+Clip-on is maintained by Seedworthy, inc. The names and logos for Bowtie are trademarks of Seedworthy, inc.

 [bowtie]: https://bowtie.io
 [bowtie-logo]: https://bowtie.io/img/bt-logo.png